nishit130/commit-msg-generator/README.md

 ## How It Works

 - Uses a `prepare-commit-msg` git hook
-- Analyzes up to ~1000 tokens of your staged diff
+- Analyzes your staged diff (configurable token limit, default: 1000 tokens)
 - Calls Claude AI to generate a conventional commit message
 - Prepopulates your commit message editor with the suggestion